-Students may construct an individual program to meet the Biology major requirements, or they may choose an emphasis in Cell and Molecular Biology or Marine Biology, or the Environmental Science Concentration in Biology.
+Students may construct an individual program to meet the Biology major requirements, or they may choose a concentration in Cell and Molecular Biology, Marine Biology, or Environmental Science.

 Cell and Molecular Biology Faculty